Visit David Shaw's profile on the York Research Database to:

 - Explore connections, collaborators, related work and more

 Dave’s research focuses on the computational representation of indoor atmospheric pollutants.
-He is the author of the INCHEM-Py box model, which he maintains and develops with the help of a community of users.
-Using the model, Dave mainly studies the degradation of indoor volatile organic compounds (VOCs) with a focus on secondary pollutants and quantification of reaction pathways.
+He is the author of INCHEM-Py, a 0D chemical box-model that uses the Master Chemical Mechanism to explicitly simulate indoor atmospheric chemistry.
+It is used mainly to study the degradation of indoor volatile organic compounds (VOCs) with a focus on secondary pollutants, realistic physical processes and the quantification and investigation of reaction pathways.
+INCHEM-Py has been the central modelling component of over £6.5 million in successful research funding between 2021 and 2024.